RESERVATIONS REQUIRED. CLICK ON THE RESERVATION BUTTON BELOW OR CALL THE MUSEUM.

 “Her career switch to working with the tigers initially intrigued me, and I wondered what it took to get into a cage with something that could kill you in seconds.
 The longevity of her work also intrigued me.
 I thought it was going to be a film about courage, but it turned out to be about love.
 She loved those “stripes" as she called them.
 When she fell in love with tigers she found a communion with these animals.
 She trusted them more than she did people.
 She knew exactly what they were capable of, but felt they were more honest than some of the backstabbing double dealing people she knew.” -Director’s Q&A with Leslie Zemeckis

 At the museum, downstairs in Anderson Hall.
-Free to the public but seating is limited to 50 people.
+Free to the public but seating is limited to 50 people and is SOLD OUT.
 Refreshments provided.